Updated on December 2, 2022

 Features include a digital thermostat that lets you adjust the temperature between 34° and 50°F, an auto defrost function that can melt any frost that forms inside, a memory recall that automatically restores the temperature settings after a power outage, and six slots of varying heights to adjust your shelves for various types of bottles and packaging.

 All for a pretty reasonable price in our eyes.

 Dimensions: 22 3/8″D x 21 1/2″W x 33 3/4″H

 Brew Cave Walk-in Beer Cooler & Kegerator

-At over $7,000, this is really only feasible for recent lottery winners or folks who discover they recently had a rich uncle pass away.
+For the Luckiest Beer Fan Alive – At over $7,000, this is really only feasible for recent lottery winners or folks who discover buried treasure.
 But what a way to splurge.
-Walk inside and you’ll find up to 30 cases of chilled beer awaiting you.
+Walk inside and you’ll find up to thirty cases of chilled beer awaiting you.
 Or, you could opt to use the external tap to pour beer straight from a keg.